edenlabllc/rmk/docs/configuration/project-management/preparation-of-project-repository.md

       # Each reference must follow the vals format:
       #   ref+BACKEND://PATH[?PARAMS][#FRAGMENT][+]
       # The uploaded key must follow the naming convention: <project_name>-<scope>
-      # It is strongly recommended to define one key per scope to fully automate the fetch process.
       # Examples:
       #   ref+awssecrets://rmk-test-deps?region=us-east-1
       #   ref+azurekeyvault://rmk-test-deps